-There is a difference between Folic acid and Folate you need to be aware of to understand methylation.
+There is a difference between folic acid and folate you need to be aware of to understand methylation.

 Both are forms of water-soluble B vitamin.
 Folate is consumed through the foods you eat, and folic acid is the synthetic form of this vitamin.

-The word Folate is latin for “folium,” which means leaf.
+The word Folate is Latin for “folium,” which means leaf.
 In fact, leafy vegetables are the best sources of folate.

 Folate is an essential nutrient and is responsible for supporting neural tube development in pregnancy.

 It is also involved in a number of life-sustaining processes.
 Without the proper amount of folate, the neurotransmitters that regulate your mood get lazy.
-Folate created red blood cells which encourages increased energy levels.
+Folate created red blood cells which encourage increased energy levels.

 It naturally contains the B9 vitamin.